Financial planning tools and services to put you on the path to the future you want

-Saving for retirement is hard.
+Saving for retirement takes discipline.
 However, when you are still working, creating a retirement investment plan can be relatively straightforward.
 The goal is to simply grow the money.

-But, when you retire, your investment goals become multi-faceted, layered, and downright complicated.
+But, when you retire, your investment goals become multi-faceted, layered, and it can seem downright complicated.

 You still want your money to grow, but you have a whole lot of other factors to consider.

 Just like when you were working, a decent return on investment is important after you retire.
-However, here is a look at six competing priorities you need to balance for a solid retirement investment plan.
+However, you have additional concerns.
+Here is a look at six competing priorities you need to balance for a solid retirement investment plan.

 So, let’s say that as you retire, you want to minimize the risks to your savings.
 If you have saved up enough money, why not just convert the assets to cash and sit pretty?